zxk688/GVLM/README.md

 👉 Please see the **new documentation** here:
 https://github.com/zxk688/GVLM/blob/main/README_v2.md

-**A New Large-Scale Benchmark for Change Detection and Landslide Mapping!** The Global Very-High-Resolution Landslide Mapping (GVLM) dataset is the first large-scale and open-source VHR landslide mapping dataset.
-It is available for free to researchers for **only non-commercial use**.

 # Description
 For change detection tasks, current open-source datasets mainly focus on building extraction (e.g., WHU building dataset and LEVIR-CD dataset) (Chen and Shi, 2020; Ji et al., 2018) and urban development monitoring (e.g., SECOND dataset, Google dataset and CDD dataset) (Yang et al., 2022; Peng et al., 2021; Lebedev et al., 2018), whereas datasets for natural disaster monitoring have been seldom investigated.